fbpx

 Other than conducting a deep prior art search and drafting better claims, one potential problem solver in the Ericsson’s scenario would be examining the patent examiner’s behavior during office actions.
 Based on the characteristics of different examiners, different steps could be taken which would improve the chances of getting a patent granted.

 Examiner analytics can help Ericsson (or any other company) go a long way.
-To learn more about examiner analytics, this link can help you: What is GreyB’s Examiner Analysis Tool?
+If you are interested in finding more about examiner analytics, this link can help you: What is GreyB’s Examiner Analysis Tool?

 Conclusion